sherrylch/Excel-Profit-and-Loss/README.md

 # Excel: P&L Basic Model
-This is a very Basic P&L statement in which assumptions are in blue and they can be adjusted to help test out different outcomes.
+This is P&L statement created with Excel in which assumptions are in blue and they can be adjusted to help test out different outcomes.

 ### Access the file through: https://docs.google.com/spreadsheets/d/17NvAvETqtfBLaYc7mthhYuexYgLR8xF_/edit#gid=1480381451